Privacy Policy

 Platform Administration: To enable coaches to support your development, allow programme administrators to manage organisational programmes, and enable our team to operate and maintain the platform.
 Lawful basis: Legitimate interest in service delivery; contract performance for programme users.

-Assessment Integrity: To monitor response patterns, detect potential misuse, and maintain the quality and validity of assessment results for all users.
+Assessment Integrity: To monitor response patterns through the 5-flag validity engine, detect potential misuse, and maintain the quality and validity of assessment results for all users.
 Lawful basis: Legitimate interest in service quality.

-Research, Benchmarking, Norm Computation, and Data Products: To compute and maintain peer-norm reference populations used to score current and future assessments, and to produce anonymised, aggregated research publications, industry benchmarks, workforce insight reports, and data products.
+Research, Benchmarking, Norm Computation, and Data Products: To compute and maintain peer-norm reference populations used in future Phase B and Phase C scoring of current and future assessments, and to produce anonymised, aggregated research publications, industry benchmarks, workforce insight reports, and data products.
 All data used for these purposes is irreversibly anonymised and cannot be attributed to any individual.
 Lawful basis: Legitimate interest (data is anonymised); consent where applicable.

 Analytics and Improvement: To understand how our website and platform are used and to improve our services, with your consent where required.
-Lawful basis: Consent for analytics cookies.
+We use Google Analytics with Consent Mode and Microsoft Clarity (session replay and heatmaps), both gated behind explicit analytics consent.
+Lawful basis: Consent for analytics cookies and analytics processing.

 Security and Fraud Prevention: To protect our services against bot attacks, unauthorised access, and abuse through rate limiting, bot verification, and security monitoring.
 Lawful basis: Legitimate interest in security.